akeyess/Analysis.flipsidecrypto/README.md

 # Analysis.flipsidecrypto
 Projects completed from flipsidecrypto.xyz data analysis tasks.

+# project1- [Terra] 2.
+UST Deposits on Anchor Protocol

-How much UST was deposited into Anchor in the past 30 days?
+## How much UST was deposited into Anchor in the past 30 days?

 ```